 3. Am I planning on using a forbearance or deferment program?

-Some private lenders offer programs that are similar to forbearance.
+Some private lenders, however, do offer programs that are similar to forbearance.
 One such program is SoFi’s unemployment protection program, which allows qualified borrowers to suspend their loans while they look for a new job.
 SoFi also has a deferment program for qualified borrowers to pause payments if they go back to graduate school.

 4. Do I have a good or great financial history?

-If you decide that refinancing is right for you, or you just want to give it a shot and see if you qualify for a better rate, it’s a good idea to shop around at different lenders to check their rates.
-But before you do that, you’ll want to have your basic personal financial information ready.
-In general, potential lenders need some combination of the following information about you to give you a quote:
+If you decide that refinancing is right for you, it’s a good idea to shop around at different lenders to check their rates.
+Before you do that, you’ll want to have your basic personal financial information ready.
+In general, potential lenders need some combination of the following information to give you a quote:

 The information a borrower needs to provide varies from lender to lender, but this is the basic idea.

 Because student loan refinancing companies set their own rates and terms, it is important to do some shopping around.
-Not only will you want to get rate quotes, but you may also want to ask questions like the following:
+Not only will you want to get rate quotes, but you may also want to ask questions, such as:

-If a company interests you, you can submit the information that you gathered from Step 1.
+If a company interests you, you can submit the information you gathered from Step 2.
 With this information, the lender will likely run a soft credit check.
 This should not affect your credit score, but make sure the lender guarantees it won’t.

 If you meet a lender’s eligibility requirements, they’ll generally provide you with multiple offers, including offers with different term lengths and interest rates (both fixed and variable rates).